singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 ```
 $ gem 'octopress', '~> 3.0.0.rc.12'
 ```

+#### 2. Open Terminal Window/Command Prompt
+Open up a Terminal window (or the command prompt if you're on a Windows OS) and change the current working directory to your local project – the root directory of your site.

 #### 3. Bundle Install.
 The following command will install the jekyll gem specified in the gemfile, along with dependencies and plugins: